django/deps/draft/0020-annual-release-cycle.rst

 Of those, Python 3.12 was released after Django 4.2 left mainstream support.
 Django 4.2's status as the LTS version meant that adding Python 3.12 support was required by the community.
 That's OK.
 We've lived with it.
-But it create extra maintenance overhead that's not intended for the *extended support* phase.
+But it creates extra maintenance overhead that's not intended for the *extended support* phase.

-More pressingly, both Python 3.8 and Python 3.9 were end of life significantly before Django 4.2.
-By the time Django 4.2 expired, Python 3.8 had been EOL for a 18 full months.
+More pressingly, both Python 3.8 and Python 3.9 were end of life significantly before Django 4.2's EOL.
+By the time Django 4.2 expired, Python 3.8 had been EOL for 18 full months.
 Supporting EOL versions of Python is neither good for maintenance, nor for our users, whom we should be encouraging to upgrade onto supported versions.

 (Django 4.2 is just an example here.
-The Python support story shifts symmetrically for any given Django LTS version)
+The Python support story shifts symmetrically for any given Django LTS version.)

 By switching to an annual release cycle, Django can much better align with Python's release schedule.